 The Committee Chairperson may not make a determination (as provided in Section 5.10.1 of the Modification Rules) which would exclude a representative of a Party from attending or participating in the business of a meeting of a DSC Committee (but without prejudice to any other provision of this Section D or the DSC which limits the right of a Party to attend such a meeting).

-The CDSP is entitled and required to attend (by one or more representatives) each meeting of a DSC Committee.(including its provisions for meetings called on short notice, where applicable)
+The CDSP is entitled and required to attend (by one or more representatives) each meeting of a DSC Committee.

+In relation to any matter to be considered by a DSC Committee, the next eligible meeting of the DSC Committee is the first meeting for which the matter can be included in the meeting's agenda in accordance with the requirements in paragraph 5 (including its provisions for meetings called on short notice, where applicable) of the Modification Rules.

 Appeal